How to Clean a Stove Top, Including Tough Cooked-On Spills and Grease

 Although daily cleaning isn't as easy as the "wipe and go" method conducive to a glass stove top, the routine is still pretty simple.
 When the stove top is cool, simply wipe with a damp cloth and cleaner.
 Pick up the grates and wipe up any spills or crumbs that fell beneath the grates.

 From time to time, look under the burner caps to assess if the burner heads need cleaning.
 Proper gas flow is dependent on clean burner heads.
 Before starting, ensure all of the burners are off and the stove top is cool.
 Use a damp cloth to soak up any spills in the burner head and slots.
 Use a nonabrasive brush, like a toothbrush, to remove any crumbs between the burner slots.
 Wipe clean with a damp cloth.

 Gas stove-top burner heads and other inner working stove parts are intricate and vary greatly from model to model and brand to brand.
-You’ll want to be well-informed on how to clean the stove burners on your specific appliance so you do not damage the burner and cause it to malfunction or become a hazard.
-Your owner's manual will be one of your best cleaning friends.
-Inside, you’ll find instructions specific to your model and helpful diagrams that spell out exactly how to clean your gas stove top.
-Can’t find your manual?
+You'll want to be well-informed on how to clean the stove burners on your specific appliance so you do not damage the burner and cause it to malfunction or become a hazard.
+Your owner's manual will be a helpful reference.
+Inside, you'll find instructions specific to your model and diagrams that spell out exactly how to clean your gas stove top.
+Can't find your manual?
 Search the model number (often on a label inside the door) online and you might be able to find a digital version.
-Or consult the manufacturer’s website, which will often have helpful tips, how-to videos, and more.
+Or consult the manufacturer's website, which will often have cleaning tips, how-to videos, and more.

 How to Clean Stove Grates